julian94/julian94.github.io/TI4/factions/letnev.md

 The Barony of Letnev has a commodity limit of 2.

 ## Faction Abilities
+### MUNITIONS RESERVES
-* MUNITIONS RESERVES: At the start of each round of space combat, you may spend 2 trade goods; you may re-roll any number of your dice during that combat round.
+At the start of each round of space combat, you may spend 2 trade goods; you may re-roll any number of your dice during that combat round.

+### ARMADA
-* ARMADA: The maximum number of non-fighter ships you can have in each system is equal to 2 more than the number of tokens in your fleet pool.
+The maximum number of non-fighter ships you can have in each system is equal to 2 more than the number of tokens in your fleet pool.

 ## Promissory Note
-War Funding
+### War Funding
->At the start of a round of space combat:
+At the start of a round of space combat:
->The Letnev player loses 2 trade goods.
+The Letnev player loses 2 trade goods.
->During this combat round, re-roll any number of your dice.
+During this combat round, re-roll any number of your dice.
->Then, return this card to the Letnev player.
+Then, return this card to the Letnev player.

-War Funding   Ω
+### War Funding   Ω
->After you and your opponent roll dice during space combat:
+After you and your opponent roll dice during space combat:
->You may reroll all of your opponent's dice.
+You may reroll all of your opponent's dice.
->You may reroll any number of your dice.
+You may reroll any number of your dice.
->Then, return this card to the Letnev player.
+Then, return this card to the Letnev player.

 ## Faction Technologies
 ![Yellow Tech](../images/tech_yellow_small.bmp)  L4 Disruptors: